 Technical SEO includes much more than just the basic aspects listed above.
 It is named as such because much of the strategy in technical SEO cannot be easily learned by the general public.
 It involves a knowledge of different coding languages and different areas of web development.

-Off-site SEO, also known as Off-Page SEO is commonly thought of as the most important type of search engine optimization.
-While that is true for many reasons, just like the other two types of SEO, Off-Site SEO is pointless when not conducted in accordance with technical and on-site practices.
+Off-site SEO, also known as Off-Page SEO, is the most important type of search engine optimization.
+While that is true for many reasons, just like the other two types of SEO, Off-Site SEO is pointless when not conducted following technical and on-site practices.

 Off-Site SEO includes: